ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-ca.md

 ---
-title: "Migrate data from one dedicated server to another"
+title: Migrate data from one dedicated server to another
 slug: migrate-data-from-one-dedicated-server-to-another
-excerpt : "Find out how to migrate data from one dedicated server to another"
+excerpt : Find out how to migrate data from one dedicated server to another
 section: Getting started
 order: 5
 ---